cassiomolin/tasks-rest-api/README.md

 When the application starts up, the database will be populated with some rows.

-The provides a REST API that currently supports the following operations to manage tasks:
+The application provides a REST API that currently supports the following operations to manage tasks:

 ### Create a task